rdboboia/format-automation-script-templates/README.md

 # Known issues
 - Sometimes "winget" command link seems to break in mid script execution.
 Close the script execution and start it again.
 That should fix it.
+- Windows sandbox doesn't work in a VM and when it fails it rollbacks all windows feature changes (in this case both sandbox and hyper-v are rolled back).
+Will look into a way to detect and skip sandbox installation in a VM.